-Service Area: FINANCE & RESO URCES an d LAW Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Internal Audit, Business Risk and d Corporat e Fraud Internal Audit and Business Risk - part in house service, part external service provided by Deloittes under Croydon Audit Partnership framework 652 565 10.0 The Audit Plan will need to be carefully prioritised to ensure appropriate coverage and prioritisation of highest risk areas.
+Service Area: FINANCE & RESO URCES an d LAW Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Internal Audit, Business Risk and d Corporat te Fraud Internal Audit and Business Risk - part in house service, part external service provided by Deloittes under Croydon Audit Partnership framework 652 565 10.0 Achievement of a £20k saving in 2014/15 would require the deletion of part of an audit post.
+The Audit Plan will need to be carefully prioritised to ensure appropriate coverage and prioritisation of highest risk areas.
 The part time post is currently vacant.
-Not needed 20 20 Counter Fraud (7 Housing Benefit Fraud Staff and 1 Corporate resource) 265 265 8.0 corporate fraud resources that support housing tenancy fraud and council tax The savings for the HRA and the Collection Fund from better prevention and detection of fraud are expected to exceed the value of the recharge.
-Not needed 25 25 Internal Audit, Business Risk and Total d Corporat e Fraud 45 45
+Not needed 20 20 Counter Fraud (7 Housing Benefit Fraud Staff and 1 Corporate resource) 265 265 8.0 Recharging the Housing Revenue Account and Collection Fund for the corporate fraud resources that support housing tenancy fraud and council tax fraud.
+The savings for the HRA and the Collection Fund from better prevention and detection of fraud are expected to exceed the value of the recharge.
+Not needed 25 25 Internal Audit, Business Risk and Total d Corporat e Fraud - 45 45

-Service Area : FINANCE & RESO URCES an d LAW Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Financial Services Accountancy Services - provides the full range of accountancy services including management accounting (budget/TBM monitoring), support to the budget process, strategic / operational business engagement and advice, options appraisal, business intelligence reporting, value for money programme support, production of financial statements, S151 functions, and support and maintenance of the corporate 3975 3,779 99.0 Financial Services continues to refine and review processes and develop new, efficient management accounting processes including e-budgeting, budget monitoring information (through Sharepoint) and establishment control.
-These processes and services provide more information to budget holders without additional work or analysis being provided by finance professionals.
-The level of opportunity may be dependent on organisational design (e.g. number of budget holders). develop and to be adopted fully across the organisation but will continue to be identified and implemented where possible.
+Service Area : FINANCE & RESO Service (including brief description) URCES an Gross Budget £'000 Net Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Financial Services Accountancy Services - provides the full range of accountancy services including management accounting (budget/TBM monitoring), support to the budget process, strategic / operational business engagement and advice, options appraisal, business intelligence reporting, value for money programme support, production of financial statements, S151 functions, and support and maintenance of the corporate 3975 3,779 efficient management accounting processes including e-budgeting, budget monitoring information (through Sharepoint) and establishment control.
+These processes and services provide more information to budget holders without additional work or analysis being develop and to be adopted fully across the organisation but will continue to be identified and implemented where possible.
 Where financial skills are weaker, this represents risk to the organisation, however, this is mitigated through prioritising support to higher risk, higher Not needed 122 122 Financial Information System.
 Debtors - provides a full accounts receivable service including income collection and recovery, banking services, web-based payment services, security carrier There is a potential to generate some additional contract income in relation to services to schools and the South Downs Park Authority through provision of additional/variable services within existing resources.
+No impact anticipated.
 Not needed 25 25 contract monitoring, and support for associated corporate systems, etc. Creditors - provides a full accounts payable service including supplier engagement and database management, invoice processing and scanning, Contract costs and the processes supporting banking and security carrier operations have been reviewed through effective contract monitoring; potential economies and efficiencies are possible including use of faster, cheaper payment methods (e.g. replacement of expensive CHAPS payments).
 Some procedural changes will be necessary which may carry a low risk of disruption to services if not tested and implemented successfully.
 Not needed 73 73 support for e-purchasing and associated systems.
 The abolition of the Audit Commission and the transfer of external audit services to Ernst & Young has led to a decrease in annual audit fee charges to the council.
 Young at national rates.
 We have Not needed 50 50